stanfordaigroup/calendar-scraper/README.md

 4. Compare old and new data to see if changes exist.
 5. Use the GitHub API to update (push a commit) the calendar.json file if we find changes.
 6. Our netlify app hosting the website notices the new commit and automatically rebuilds the website with the new data.

+The app is hosted on heroku, where we do a check every 10 min for changes to the calendar.

 ---